WillOram/cyber-remediation/README.md

 ### Execute "eradication event"
 - Remove attacker access to the environment in a single coordinated event (known and unknown)
 - Perform remaining hardening activities during the eradication event
+- Be ready to react quickly if any attacker access to the enviornment was overlooked, or if the attacker quickly re-gains access (e.g. using developed detection and response plans and playbooks)

 ### Deliver tactical improvements
 - Reduce risk of further repeat attacks by the attacker in the short- / medium-term by delivering tactical improvements